-Edouard Michelins tragic passing by an odd fishing accident couldnt dampen his legacy at the 2006 Challenge Bibendum in and around Paris France.
+Edouard Michelin’s tragic passing by an odd fishing accident couldn’t dampen his legacy at the 2006 Challenge Bibendum in and around Paris, France.

-Hybrid, hydrogen, electric powered prototypes, production, and just-for-fun four-wheel research vehicles were lined up in the car park outside of the convention hall at the CERAM site in Mortefontaine, North of Paris.
+Hybrid, hydrogen, electric-powered prototypes, production, and just-for-fun four-wheel research vehicles were lined up in the car park outside of the convention hall at the CERAM site in Mortefontaine, North of Paris.

 The majority of the electric-assisted battery bicycles at the 2006 Challenge Bibendum were powered by rechargeable NiMH (Nickel-Metal Hydride.)
 L-ion (Lithium Ion) batteries are coming as price becomes practical.

-The Sachs ALU Touring model was the first battery assisted bicycle I rode.
+The Sachs ALU Touring model was the first battery-assisted bicycle I rode.
 The Sanyo 24 V DC engine in the front wheel was powered by a 15Ah NiMH battery that easily helped me over the simulated hill on the course.

 An empty battery will charge in 6 to 5 hours.
-Rider selectable ECO, AUTO and STANDARD assist settings will determine how long the battery will last between recharging.
-Sachs claims a 80 km (~50 mile) range dependent on how much assistance the battery discharges.
+Rider selectable ECO, AUTO, and STANDARD assist settings will determine how long the battery will last between recharging.
+Sachs claims an 80 km (~50 miles) range dependent on how much assistance the battery discharges.

 Canadian manufacturer BionX system consists of replacing the rear wheel with a motor-wheel, installing either a Nickel-Metal Hydride or Lithium Ion battery where a water bottle or lock would be located.
-The BionX system can be added to most bicycle styles, i.e. road, mountain, tandem up to 24 speeds.
+The BionX system can be added to most bicycle styles, i.e., road, mountain, tandem up to 24 speeds.

-There are four selections on the handle bar of the BionX.
+There are four selections on the handlebar of the BionX.
 A rider can select 25, 50, 100, or 200 percent assistance or (“A” modes).
 While in the four “G” modes, the rider can select how much battery regeneration recharges either NiMH or Li-Ion battery.

 Like BionX, Sunstar Engineering Inc. offers a 15km/h add-on the assist turbo mode unit that can be attached to most existing bicycles.
-No specs were available for the battery type, range and charging times.
+No specs were available for the battery type, range, and charging times.